Doctors vs bureaucrats: the death of Hamid Khazaei

 Paul Smith documents the bizarre medical journey that led to the death of Hamid Khazaei, the immigration detainee who fell victim to the muddles of Australia’s massive off-shore detention regime.

-Hamid Khazaei was a breathing corpse when he finally reached Australian soil.
+Hamid Khazaei was a breathing corpse when he made it to Australian soil.

 As he was wheeled into the ICU at Brisbane’s Mater Hospital, the Iranian asylum-seeker, who was plucked from a people smuggler’s boat just one year before, was on the verge of brain death.